-In summary, there has been a decline in the number of engaged vendors, invoices collected, and invoices collected and vendors selling BMUS in the last 8 years until 2023.
+In summary, there has been an increase in fish sales since 2022 as reflected in the number of vendors, invoices collected, number of BMUS vendors and number of BMUS invoices.
+Before this recent uptick, there was a general decline in the number of engaged vendors, invoices collected, and invoices collected and vendors selling BMUS since 2015.
 The decline has been especially notable over the last three years, which coincides with when the stocks were declared overfished and experiencing overfishing according to the most recent stock assessment (Langseth et al. 2019).
 Further, COVID-19 restrictions also negatively affected commerce for BMUS and fish since 2020.
-There were fewer than three vendors that sold BMUS in 2021 and 2022, and thus, the data are not disclosed due to confidentiality rules.
-The number of vendors engaged and invoices collected increased in 2023 which may reflect increased fishing activities.
-However, the number of vendors selling BMUS has not recovered.
+There were fewer than three vendors that sold BMUS in 2021 and 2022 and 2023, and thus, the data are not disclosed due to confidentiality rules.
+The number of vendors engaged and invoices collected increased in 2023 and 2024 which may reflect increased fishing activities.